davideshay/vulnscan/README.md

 To delete any entries, select the rows as desired (including selecting ranges and/or multiples), then click the delete button at the top.

+### Resolved Vulnerabilities

+The system keeps track of vulnerabilities that are resolved, or no longer present in an image.
+This helps to mark progress against securing your cluster, by updating your images to later versions, or updating your own images to be more secure.
+This data can also be filtered by the column data, including when the vulnerability was resolved.

+### Settings

+Updates global settings.
+The available settings are:

+* **Match Image without Tags**: This option affects delta processing during the vulnerability scan.
+During this scan, for every image, for instance docker.io/elasticsearch:7.16.3, a reference scan is used to determine if new vulnerabilities have been found.
+When checked, the scanner will consider docker.io/elasticsearch:7.16.2 to be the reference image for 7.16.3, and only report new or resolved differences different from 7.16.2.
+When unchecked, 7.16.3 is considered a new image and all vulnerabilities for it will be reported as new.